Creamed Corn Pudding

 What Do You Serve with Creamed Corn Pudding?

-I like to serve this as part of a traditional holiday spread, so all of my favorite dishes to serve with corn pudding are Christmasy favorites!
-Here are just a few, for inspiration:
+I like to serve this as part of a traditional holiday spread, so all of my favorite corn pudding pairings are Christmas classics!
+Christmas ham with brown sugar glaze goes with just about everything, but I think it’s especially nice alongside sunny, golden corn pudding!

 A shallow dish holding a serving of creamed corn casserole, near a baking dish of the same casserole.
 A spoon is in the bowl as well.